Out-of-plane magnetic anisotropy in bulk ilmenite $\text{CoTiO}_3$: Results and discussion

 In Fig.\ref{fig:bandgap}, we observe how the cobalt $U_{\text{Co}}$ parameter increases the band gap, yielding values that range from an almost metallic state in the GGA case, to an insulating behavior with band gaps of the order of 3 eV.
 The effect of the titanium parameter $U_{\text{Ti}}$ is, in contrast, much more moderate, making appreciable differences only in the cases with a $U_{\text{Co}}$ larger than 3.0 eV.
 For $U$ values in the range $\simeq$ 3-4 eV, the bandgap takes values slightly below 3 eV.

-The atom-projected band structure in Fig.\ref{fig:bands_evolution} presents a broader picture of the electronic structure of cobalt titanate.
 In the GGA approach, the band gap of the system is given by cobalt $d$-bands close to the Fermi energy, with oxygen and titanium bands occupying the valence and conduction states, respectively.
 Hybridization seems negligible in the highest occupied valence band and lowest unoccupied conduction bands, and cobalt can be thought of as a recombination center, as shown in Appendix C. As the $U$ parameters increase, these cobalt bands around the Fermi energy become more localized, enhancing the energetic separation between them and increasing the insulating behavior of the system, as illustrated in Fig.\ref{fig:bandgap}.

 In the GGA+U approach, shown in Fig. \ref{fig:bands_evolution}, these features are clearly observed.
 Cobalt titanate has a bandgap of 2.9 eV, and cobalt bands are integrated into the bulk continuum, mixing with oxygen and titanium in the valence and conduction bands, respectively.
 It should be noted that this mixing does not occur in a fully symmetric way, as the top of the valence band is characterized by Co-O states, while the bottom of the conduction band is mostly titanium-based.
 This explains the effect of $U_{\text{Ti}}$ in the electronic structure, which becomes notable when the band gap is given by the titanium bands in which this parameter acts.
 This finding would also have implications in the optical processes, as one would expect electrons to localize in the Ti-O layers, with holes concentrating in the Co-O layers, potentially leading to interesting excitonic behavior between the hexagonal $ab$-planes.